Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Titans stats and trends

-- Tennessee has three wins against the spread in five games this season.
+- Tennessee has played five games, with three wins against the spread.

-- The Titans have been underdogs by 5.5 points or more once this season and covered the spread.
+- This season, the Titans won ATS in their only game as an underdog of 5.5 points or more.

-- Tennessee's games this year have hit the over on three of five set point totals (60%).
+- Tennessee's games this season have gone over the point total three times in five opportunities (60%).

-- Tennessee is 3-2 against the spread and 3-2 overall in games when it puts up more than 12.8 points.
+- Tennessee is 3-2 against the spread and 3-2 overall when the team notches more than 12.8 points.

-- This season the Titans have seven turnovers, eight fewer than the Bills have takeaways (15).
+- The Titans have turned the ball over seven times, eight fewer times than the Bills have forced turnovers (15).

 Home and road insights

-- Buffalo is 3-0 overall, and 3-0 against the spread, away from home.
+- Buffalo is 3-0 overall, and unbeaten against the spread, in away games.

-- Buffalo has hit the over once in three away games this season.
+- This year, in three away games, Buffalo has gone over the total once.

 Powered by Data Skrive.